-A number of new LiDAR images were generated by GeoCloud Analytics in order to extract more information.
-The enhanced 3D datasets and 2D images produced have facilitated detailed interpretations, allowing the identification of geological structures, historical mine workings, exploration trenches, access tracks, other surface features such as drill pads, plus areas of more resistant outcrops such as surface quartz.
+A number of new LiDAR images were generated by GeoCloud Analytics in order to extract more information about the project.
+The enhanced 3D datasets and 2D images produced have facilitated detailed interpretations, allowing the identification of historical mine workings, prospecting pits, geological structures, access tracks and other surface features such as drill pads.